 If you can or freeze you know before starting to have all your canning supplies washed and sterilized before you even begin.
 You want to add the jam into the clean, sterilized jars while the jam is hot.

 - There are plenty of tutorials to be found but, I have added how to can peaches video I sourced to help you.
 You’ll find it below.

-The fruits of my labor paid off with a overly indulgent helping of peach jam on a twice toasted English muffin served with a perfectly brewed coffee with a touch of cream.
-Maybe I’ll make some fruit bars next with a bit of the jam, when I do I promise to share.
+The fruits of my labor paid off with an overly indulgent helping of peach jam on a twice toasted English muffin served with a perfectly brewed coffee with a touch of cream.
+Maybe I’ll make some fruit bars next with a bit of the jam when I do I promise to share.
 Be sure to subscribe or follow along on Facebook so you don’t miss out!

-- Here’s a few tips and recipes to get you started
+- Here are a few tips and recipes to get you started

-Here’s a video tutorial for a Homemade Peach Jam Recipe
+Here’s a video tutorial for How to Make Homemade Peach Jam

 - This will help anyone new to canning peaches.
-The video goes through the entire process.
+The video goes through the entire process and recipe.
 The only difference is I use a potato masher to get my peaches more mashed up.

 Did you freeze or can any peach jam recipes this year?
 Do you have a favorite peach jam recipe?